Str3l0k/Backdrop_Android/README.md

 }
 ```

-The base fragment is returned as property in the Activity and currently the only thing that is required to be
+The main fragment is returned as property in the Activity and currently the only thing that is required to be
 implemented when using the Activity class.
 The fragment needs a __ToolbarItem__ which configures the toolbar titles and
 action items.
 Instead of using the *onCreateView* and *onViewCreated* from the Android __Fragment__ class use the *onCreateContentView* and
 *onContentViewCreated* from the backdrop Fragment to inflate and configure the desired layout.